persteenolsen/pso-gatsby-blog-one/src/posts/2023-12-28-python-flask-starter-one.md

   - mvc
 ---

-Python and Flask Starter Web App hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Python and Flask Starter Website hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

-<a href="https://flask-vercel-start-one.vercel.app/" target="_blank" title="Flask Web App at Vercel">Try the demo...</a>
+<a href="https://flask-vercel-start-one.vercel.app/" target="_blank" title="Flask Website at Vercel">Try the demo...</a>

-A Starter Flask Web App with endpoints - secured by HTTPS
+This Flask Website is serving static content - secured by HTTPS

 CI / CD by VS Code + GitHub + Vercel Cloud